http://pinterest.com/pin/204069426838137672/ |

 5.)
 Use variations in movement and voice for different characters.

 6.)
-Remain in role while contributing to the furtherance of a story.
+Remain in role while contributing to the furtherance of a story.1.)
+Collaboratively plan and prepare improvisations and other classroom dramatizations.D.)
+DESIGN environments for theatre.

 2.)
 Direct a partner in monologue performance.